 Erie Community College – (SUNY Erie) North Campus

 Isaac Heating and Air Conditioning is a contractor that provides services in several New York cities, including Buffalo.
 The company has developed extensive HVAC training programs which are available at their new training and education center in Rochester, NY.
-Their 20,000-square-foot lab includes all the kinds of equipment that their technicians install, service, or maintain.
-They have also partnered with Monroe Community College so that coursework their trainees complete is eligible for up to 18 college credits.
+Their 20,000 square-foot lab includes all the kinds of equipment that their technicians install, service, or maintain.
+They have also partnered with Monroe Community College so that the coursework their trainees complete is eligible for up to 18 college credits.

 Workers may opt for Isaac’s Boot Camp training, which is designed for inexperienced workers.
 The intensive program takes 12 weeks to complete.
 Students learn via formal classroom lectures and hands-on training.
 The program also includes working in the field.
 Trainees are paid and offered a position with Isaac upon completion.